kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 2. A postgres instance
 3. An API service to redirect requests to the reports-server

-Reports-server comes with a postgreSQL database but you can have finer control of the database configation by bringing your own database.
-See the [database configuration guide](https://github.com/kyverno/reports-server/blob/main/docs/DBCONFIG.md).
+Reports server comes with a PostgreSQL database, but you may opt for finer control of the database configuration by bringing your own database.
+See the [database configuration guide](https://github.com/kyverno/reports-server/blob/main/docs/DBCONFIG.md) for more details.

 ### Migration